Trow-Registry/trow/docs/USER_GUIDE.md

 Get https://trow.kube-public:31000/v2/: x509: certificate signed by unknown authority
 ```

-If you get this error, and you are using Docker for Mac, restart Docker.
+If you get this error, and you are using the quick install on Docker for Mac, try restarting Docker.